 International applicants must certify that sufficient funding is available to cover MMA fees, books, supplies, tuition and living expenses for the entire duration of their enrollment.

 International students must complete and submit the Financial Statement of Ability to Pay form found on their admissions portal.
-Unfortunately, international students are ineligible for any form of federal financial assistance while enrolled.
+Unfortunately, international students are ineligible for any form of federal financial assistance while enrolled, however they are eligible for institutional merit aid.

-Advanced Placement and CLEP
+Advanced Placement, CLEP and JST

 The college grants credit for appropriate courses through the Advanced Placement Examination of the College Entrance Examination Board.
-Transfer credit may also be obtained through the College Level Examination Program (CLEP).
+Transfer credit may also be obtained through the College Level Examination Program (CLEP) and the Joint Service Transcript (JST) system.
 Only official documentation will be used for credit evaluation.